 Skip to Content

-When it comes to the production of electronics and semiconductors, one often works in cleanrooms with very strict requirements for cleanliness and control of static electricity.
-We offer a range of plastic materials that are suitable for use in these environments.
+In the manufacture of electronics and semiconductors, purity is crucial.
+Therefore, work often takes place in cleanrooms with high demands on purity and control of static electricity.
+We offer several plastic materials that are well-suited for these environments.

 ESD Materials

-We have materials such as POM-ESD and PE-ESD, which are specifically developed to withstand electrostatic discharge.
-These materials have a special chemical composition that makes them less prone to accumulate static electricity.
-This reduces the risk of damage to electronic components.
+An important factor in cleanrooms is the risk of electrostatic discharge, which can damage sensitive electronic components.
+To counteract this, we have materials such as POM-ESD and PE-ESD, which are specifically developed to resist electrostatic discharge.
+These materials have a special chemical composition that reduces the risk of accumulating static electricity, thus reducing the risk of damage to electronic components.

-Static dissipative plastics, such as POM-ESD, have a resistivity that is low enough to allow for a slow discharge of static electricity, but not so low that they become conductive.
-This makes them ideal for use in areas where there is a risk of electrostatic discharge, but where one still wants to avoid creating a conductive path for electricity.
+Static dissipative plastic, for example POM-ESD, has a resistivity that is low enough to allow a slow discharge of static electricity, but not so low that it becomes conductive.
+This makes the material ideal in areas with a risk of electrostatic discharge, but where you also want to avoid a directly conductive path for electricity.

-Conductive plastics, on the other hand, have a very low resistivity and can be used to create a direct conductive path for electricity.
-This can be useful in certain applications, but it can also create problems if one is not careful.
+Conductive plastic, on the other hand, has a very low resistivity and can be used to create a directly conductive path for electricity.
+This can be useful in some applications, but it can also create problems if you aren't careful.

 Low Outgassing and Particle Generation

-When it comes to cleanrooms and electronics production, it is not just electrostatic discharge that is a problem.
-One must also consider outgassing and particle generation from the material.
-Some plastics can release gases or particles that can contaminate the surrounding air and damage sensitive components.
+In cleanrooms and during electronics production, electrostatic discharge is not the only challenge.
+Outgassing and particle generation from the material are also important to consider.
+Some plastics can emit gases or particles that contaminate the air and damage sensitive components.

-We offer materials that meet the strict requirements for low outgassing and particle generation that are placed in cleanrooms and electronics production.
-For example, our PE-UHMW and PA6G materials can be used in these applications thanks to their low outgassing and particle generation.
+We offer materials that meet the high demands for low outgassing and particle generation.
+Our UHMWPE and PA6G materials can be used in these applications for this very reason.

 Material Selection for Semiconductor Factories

-When it comes to semiconductor factories, the requirements for material selection are even stricter.
-One must consider factors such as chemical resistance, mechanical strength, and thermal resistance, as well as the usual requirements for low outgassing and particle generation.
+In semiconductor factories, the requirements for material selection are even higher.
+Here, you must consider factors such as chemical resistance, mechanical strength, and thermal resistance, in addition to the requirements for low outgassing and particle generation.

-We have experience working with customers in the semiconductor industry and can help choose the right material for specific applications.
-Our materials, such as POM-C and PA6G, have proven to be suitable for use in semiconductor factories thanks to their combination of chemical resistance, mechanical strength, and thermal resistance.
+We have experience working with customers in the semiconductor industry.
+Our materials, such as POM-C and PA6G, have proven to be suitable for use in semiconductor factories due to their combination of chemical resistance, mechanical strength, and thermal resistance.

-• PE-HD, which is a durable and chemically resistant material
+• HDPE, which is durable and chemically resistant

-• POM-H, which is a high-strength and chemically resistant material
+• POM-H, which is high-strength and chemically resistant

-• PA6, which is a strong and chemically resistant material
+• PA6, which is strong and chemically resistant

 November 5, 2025